oluwasegun31/Django_CRUD/README.md

 # Django_CRUD
-A zuri task on Django CRUD Functionality with CBVS CLASS BASED VIEWS
+A zuri task on Django CRUD Functionality with CBVS-CLASS BASED VIEWS